ElektraInitiative/PermaplanT/doc/usecases/draft/suggest_alternatives.md

-# Use Case: Suggest alternatives
+# Use Case: Suggest Alternatives

 ## Summary